azarketa/Thermodynamics-theoretical-pills/source/03_Equilibrium_temperature_processes.md

 This lower limit, $0\ \text{K}$, corresponds to $-273.15\ [^\circ\text{C}]$.
 While absolute zero cannot be reached (as prohibited by quantum mechanics and the Third law), it provides a universal reference.

-:::{admonition} Important: absolute temperature
+:::{warning} Important: absolute temperature
-:class: warning
 The absolute temperature scale is independent of material properties.
 Zero Kelvin represents the limit of complete molecular rest (conceptually), though quantum uncertainty prevents its realization.
 This universality makes the Kelvin scale the foundation for scientific and engineering applications.
 :::

-:::{admonition} Tip: units and notation
+:::{tip} Tip: units and notation
-:class: tip, dropdown
+:class: dropdown
 The unit of thermodynamic temperature is the **Kelvin** ($[\text{K}]$), not “degree Kelvin.”
 The symbol $^\circ$ is used only for the Celsius scale.
 :::